Censorship in the United States: Internet

-Private businesses, schools, libraries, and government offices may use filtering software to censor at their discretion, and in such cases courts have ruled the use of such censoring software does not violate the First Amendment.
+Private businesses, schools, libraries, and government offices may use filtering software to censor at their discretion, and in such cases courts have ruled that the use of such censoring software does not violate the First Amendment.

 US v.
 ALA (2003) 539 U.S. 194 is limited to its facts.
-It only holds that libraries may filter internet content.
-That does not include private businesses, such as internet platforms Facebook, Google, YouTube, Wikipedia, etc. See: Marsh v.
+It holds only that libraries may filter internet content.
+The ruling does not apply to private businesses, such as internet platforms Facebook, Google, YouTube, Wikipedia, etc. See: Marsh v.
 Alabama (1946) 326 U.S. 501;

 The U.S. Communications Decency Act of 1996 (CDA) sought to regulate pornography on the Internet, making it a crime to transmit "obscene or indecent" material to anyone under the age of 18.
 In 1997, the U.S. Supreme Court struck down the anti-indecency provisions of the law in Reno v.
 American Civil Liberties Union.

 Left unaffected by the decision was Section 230, sometimes referred to as the "First Amendment of the Internet."
-It is often credited with the subsequent explosion of social media.
+This section is often credited with the subsequent explosion of social media.
 It states that, "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."

 Section 230 also shields interactive computer services from civil liability and state criminal laws for policing user-generated content, as long as it is done in "good faith."
-However, some critics argue that Section 230 allows for platforms to be protected even if they have knowingly perpetuated harmful rhetoric.
+However, some critics argue that Section 230 protects platforms even if they have knowingly perpetuated harmful rhetoric.
 According to the Electronic Frontier Foundation (EFF), Section 230 "does not apply to federal criminal law, intellectual property law, and electronic communications privacy law."